 From the Blue Mountains, you’re a couple of hours away from Sydney.
-You could also head straight to Sydney and visit the Blue Mountains as a day trip from there.
+You could also head straight to Sydney and visit the Blue Mountains on a day trip from there.

 How long is a Brisbane to Sydney road trip?

 I once did it in two days (only stopping in near Coffs Harbour for a kayak trip).
 Another time, we spent more than two weeks on the road, hopping from one national park to another.
 I know people who did it for more than three months.

 The question is not about how long it takes, but how much time you have.
 There’s no wrong answer: even for a short time, I really enjoyed the trip.
 This one-week itinerary between Brisbane and Sydney will allow you to take your time and check out many different kinds of places.

-Driving from Brisbane to Sydney during the bushfires or floods
+Driving from Brisbane to Sydney during bushfires or floods

 You won’t have any issue driving from Brisbane to Sydney and stopping at the spots listed in the article most of the time.
 However, during summer, Australia sometimes has natural events that you should be aware of in order to stay safe.
 We did that drive four summers in a row and always had a great time.
 Even after the terrible bushfires in 2019-2020, these regions are beautiful and worth visiting.